ifellows/salt/salt_website/src/content/docs/management/import-export.md

 ### What happens on import

-- Import always creates a **new, inactive survey** — it never overwrites an existing survey
+- Import always creates a **new, inactive survey**: it never overwrites an existing survey
 - If the imported survey's name already exists in the database, the version number is automatically incremented (e.g. `Short MSM Survey v1` becomes `Short MSM Survey v2`)
 - All questions, options, skip logic, messages, and audio are imported
-- The import is fully transactional — if any part fails, nothing is written
+- The import is fully transactional, if any part fails, nothing is written

 After importing, review the survey in the editor and activate it when ready.